StevenBlack/intl/readme.md

 #### `cINTLStrategy::lUpdateable`

-Stores logical true or false depending if the strategy resource table is updateable.
+Stores logical `.T.` or `.F.` depending if the strategy resource table is updateable.

 |  |  |